tweag/ghc-proposals/proposals/0000-linear-types.rst

   implementation of ``MArray``, the primitive is ``unsafeFreeze`` because it is up to the programmer to promise that they won't ever mutate the frozen ``MArray`` again.
-This shrinks the trusted code base (TCB).
+This shrinks the trusted code base.
 Or to put it another way: the user can now write more efficient code even when keeping to safe primitives only.

 We argue that linear types have far ranging consequences for the